 Click here to see our advice for those who struggle with stress and anxiety.

 Exam stress affects different people in different ways.
 Whilst the adrenalin and pressure can have a positive effect on some, others find themselves overwhelmed with anxiety.

 It's probably not possible to completely eliminate stress but some of the pressure can definitely be alleviated.
 If stress gets the better of you then exam performance, happiness, and your health can suffer.
 High levels of stress can cause an excessive production of adrenaline resulting in headaches, racing heart, fatigue, irritability and sleeping problems.
 Remember - it's perfectly normal to be a bit anxious, but if it's making you ill then there are people you can talk to for support.

 If you're finding it all a bit too much - talk to someone!
-You can speak to any of the people listed in our Help and Advice section.
+You can contact the Student Counselling Service or look for other support in Bristol.
 For more information about exam stress generally, MIND have a good leaflet.